Macmillan’s priority is the health and well-being of people with cancer, Macmillan professionals, our staff, supporters and volunteers

 As well as emotional support we provide specialist services to help you.
 Please note the opening times may vary by service.

-- Our welfare rights advisers can tell you about benefits and other financial support.
+- Welfare rights advice - our welfare rights advisers can tell you about benefits and other financial support.

-- We have energy advisers who can help you reduce the costs of your heating and electricity.
+- Energy advice - we have energy advisers who can help you reduce the costs of your heating and electricity.

-- Financial guides are experts in helping to reduce the financial impact of cancer.
+- Financial guidance - our financial guides are experts in helping to reduce the financial impact of cancer.

-- Dedicated work support specialists helping you to understand your rights at work.
+- Work support service - our dedicated work support specialists help you to understand your rights at work.

-- We can also give you information about Macmillan Grants.
+- Macmillan Grants - we can also give you information about Macmillan Grants.

 Calls to Macmillan's Support Line on 0808 808 00 00 are free on all mobile networks.
 Calls are also free of charge from all consumer landlines and mobile phones.